 - To celebrate the talents of the artists who create our work, to encourage creative collaboration within the company, and to treat our colleagues with dignity and respect

 - To serve as a “gateway” theatre, bringing new audiences to the arts

 - To create art that is accessible, financially, geographically, and culturally, to all people in our community, and to celebrate diversity in hiring, casting, and marketing

 - To be financially responsible, maximizing in-kind and volunteer contributions and implementing innovative, aggressive grass-roots fundraising campaigns

-- To add to our community’s cultural footprint, making the city an attractive place for entrepreneurs, professionals, and businesses.
+- To add to our community’s cultural footprint, helping to make Milwaukee an attractive place for entrepreneurs, professionals, and businesses.